 Writer’s Memo

 After completing the essay, I revised it quiet a few times.
 My most common mistakes since High school were run-on sentences.
 I took Dr. Dahlin’s advice on reading it out loud several times and using OWL to go over the comma usage (main cause for my run on sentences) and I fixed them based on my comprehension.
+However, in the process of correcting my run-on sentences, I happened to over correct them.
+After Dr. Dahlin pointed them out, I managed to correct them.
+I’ve also learned something new, any word with “ing” in it cannot start off a sentence, which I had done on many occasions in this paper, all of which are now corrected.
 Another issue that I faced was writing about a writing style and having to explain it.
 At a point I went all over the place and wasn’t able to stick to the point.
 I managed to fix that, and also removed a few genres and elaborated more on a select few.
 Since high school, Dr. Buga was my Chemistry and Mathematics teacher, however everyone, including me, called her “Ms. Kasha”.
 I never really knew that she had these many achievements and this much success in such little age compared to most scientists I know.
 Thus, my first draft addressed her as “Ms. Kasha”, her nickname and informal, instead of “Dr. Buga”, a more formal approach giving her the respect she earned.
 I also had to correct a few spelling and grammatical errors, such as writing “give” instead of “giving” or missing a “t” in “style” as a typing mistake.
+A few other mistakes that were corrected after the suggestions of Dr. Dahlin, were words such as “Majority”, “Principle”, “have”, etc. In addition, I used present tense in some sentences, after Dr. Dahlin highlighted them; I realized and changed them into past tense.